How to choose the right building inspector and avoid traps.

 Courtesy of Peter Weddell, owner/operator of Qld Home Buyers Inspection Service and Queensland Building Inspection Service, QBIS.

-- Ask to speak to the individual that is going to carry out the inspection, not just the receptionist!
+- Speak to the individual that is going to carry out the inspection, not just the receptionist!

 - Is it their personal license number on the report, not an just an employee working for the company.

 - Are they personally covered by Professional Indemnity Insurance?

 - Do they gain access to the roof exterior with photos for proof of access?

 - Do they disclose the report results with the seller and/or agent, BEFORE YOU (the client that is paying for the report)?

 - ARE THEY WORKING FOR YOU OR THE AGENT!